jonathanc816/SoftwareDesign/phase1/README.txt

 3) Mailbox
-    - User can view messages delivered by other user's lovely pet in Mailbox.
+    - entity.User can view messages delivered by other user's lovely pet in Mailbox.

 4) Friends